- Alphabetical List of Record Groups

 - Record Groups 304 through Donated

-This guide provides record group level descriptions for archival holdings maintained at NARA's Northeast Region (Boston).
+This guide provides record group level descriptions for archival holdings maintained at the National Archives at Boston.
 A record group, the basic unit of archival control, is a body of organizationally related records designated by a number and the name of the federal agency, bureau, or activity that created or received them.
-NARA's Northeast Region (Boston) has 83 record groups, representing Federal agencies, bureaus, or other administrative units including federal courts in Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island.
+The National Archives at Boston has 83 record groups, representing Federal agencies, bureaus, or other administrative units including federal courts in Maine, New Hampshire, Vermont, Massachusetts, Connecticut, and Rhode Island.

 For information NARA's holdings nationwide, please see the Guide to Federal Records in the National Archives of the United States.